 However melancholy one gets over the Christmas season, there’s always the possibility of getting stuck in the middle of a war to consider.
-Not that we aren’t without one at the moment, or there haven’t been others since the early days of World War 2 where most of Britain was subjected to daily devastating air raids.
+Not that we aren’t without one at the moment, or there haven’t been others since the early days of World War 2 where most of Britain was subjected to daily devastating air raids during what became known as The Blitz.
 But the days of World War 2 are getting far enough away so as to create a sort of romanticism about war and survival.
-And Christmas 1940 is 74 years into that deep-dark past.
+And Christmas 1940 is 81 years into that deep-dark past.

 And despite an ominous feeling Britain would be subject to an invasion at almost anytime, a fighting spirit sustained the country, even during these dark days.
 There was a feeling things would turn around.